tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

   - Long type names hinder readability.
   - When a C++ type name is repeated within a single declaration or a small code region, the repetition hinders readability and breaks the :ref:`DRY <structure>` principle.
   - It is sometimes safer to let the type be specified by the type of the initialisation expression, since that avoids the possibility of unintended copies or type conversions.
-  - Allows the use of universal references ``auto &&`` which allow to write efficient template expression code witout sacrificing readability.
+  - Allows the use of universal references ``auto &&`` which allow to write efficient template expression code without sacrificing readability.

 Cons:
   - Sometimes code is clearer when types are manifest, especially when a variable's initialisation depends on things that were declared far away.
 In expressions like: